 Course Info and Classroom:

 ENG 361, ENG 661, and ENV 305:

 A brief note on learning in the present moment:

 We’re all working in the midst of a prolonged state of emergency, I understand that.
 This is a time for empathy, this is a time for flexibility, and my goal is not to police your learning but to create the best environment I can for enabling you to learn.
 If you find that you are in crisis, I will work with you.

 I ask, in turn, that you be aware of the very real possibility that we may have to shift to online learning.
 If that is the way things develop I'm prepared to pivot, and we'll meet as a full class on Mondays but in discussion or project groups on Wednesdays.

-For the time being, however, we'll be in person with masks.
+For the time being, however, we'll be in person without masks.